Why the Necessity of Changes Arose

 A lack of a sense of community and connectivity is one of the most common challenges businesses face when switching from office to work from home.
-Remote workers may feel disconnected from the team that affects their productivity.
+Remote workers may feel disconnected from the team which affects their productivity.
 Use tools that help them to feel they are not working alone: video conferencing meetings and online team-building activities.

 Leverage technologies (quality assurance and reporting tools)

 To set up a remote call center, you need to use cloud-based technologies and digital transformation.
 It will not only allow you to monitor remote agents’ performance in real-time but also reduces your call center expenses.
 Our cloud-based call center solution allows your managers to join the live dialogue in three different modes (call center barging, hidden mode, call whispering).
-Customizable scoring cards enable them to assess the quality of conversation and attach a relevant call recording.
-It also provides you with comprehensive reporting tools that give you total information on each agent’s performance as well as monitor the change of agent statuses during the day.
+Customizable scoring cards enable them to assess the quality of the conversation and attach a relevant call recording.
+It also provides you with comprehensive call center reporting tools that give you total information on each agent’s performance as well as monitor the change of agent statuses during the day.

 Give and receive feedback

 In work-from-home mode, feedback is even more important than in the office.
 Receiving feedback your virtual agent who works from home understands what to improve and feels appreciated.
 It is important to you as well.
 When your employees are free to discuss the aspects of their work with you as a leader it gives you a tremendous opportunity to improve business processes in your organization.

 Will Hybrid Work Stay For Long?